Mikejo5000/vsts-docs-pr/docs/boards/queries/query-by-workflow-changes.md

 ---
 title: Query by account, user name, workflow or board changes
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps and TFS
-description: List work items based on changes made to their assignment, state or Kanban board column or swimlane in Visual Studio Team Services & Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 1FD042F2-D503-40A3-A6C7-1E25A0F664C6
+description: List work items based on changes made to their assignment, state or Kanban board column or swimlane in Azure Boards & Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 1FD042F2-D503-40A3-A6C7-1E25A0F664C6